and QUANTUM GRAVITY

 NPQG provides mechanisms whereby physical spacetime æther creates a ‘particle rain’ e.g., pair production and other mechanisms where aether can be converted to the standard model forms of matter-energy that gravitate and thus eventually the process direction is toward the SMBH the Planck core, and recycling via the Planck plasma jets which creates new spacetime æther.

-Essentially NPQG is aligned with Hoyle et al, while providing an improved understanding and physical mechanism.
+Essentially NPQG is aligned with steady-state ideas of Hoyle, Narlikar, and Burbridge et al, while providing an improved understanding and a physical mechanism.

 |Ryle found that radio sources were denser at greater distances.
 This was interpreted that radio sources were more comman long ago than they are today.
 This interpretation was confirmed with optical observatons of quasars.
 This is called the evolution of the universe.
 The term ‘space density’ is also used.|

 Wikipedia says “Observations show that more distant galaxies are closer together and have lower content of chemical elements heavier than lithium.”

 |This is related to the issue of the cosmological principle of space but not time.
 The wikipedia page lists a number of inconsistencies related to large quasar group structures that are far larger than predicted possible.|